bobby1/terraform-Kubernetes-cluster-ansible/README.md

 ## Pre-requisites

-To use this code base, AWS cli, Terraform and Ansible are required to be installed locally on the server.
+To use this code base, AWS CLI, Terraform and Ansible are required to be installed locally on the server.

-   * AWS cli access configuration (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)
+   * AWS CLI access configuration (https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

    * Terraform by HashiCorp (https://www.terraform.io/)

    * Ansible (https://www.ansible.com/)

-   * An OpenSSH key-pair must be available to upload to the new environment (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/openssh.html)
+   * An OpenSSH key pair must be available to upload to the new environment (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/openssh.html)

 ## How to use